brijeshpatolia/Even_steven/README.md

 # Even_Steven - Splitwise Clone

 **Even_Steven** is a full-stack expense sharing app (like Splitwise) built as part of the Neurix Full-Stack SDE Intern assignment.
-It allows users to create groups, log shared expenses, and calculate who owes whom, with a modern frontend and robust backend.
+It allows users to create groups, log shared expenses, and calculate who owes whom, with a modern frontend and robust backend with chatbot functionality .

 ## Tech Stack